laboon/CS1699_Fall2018/course-info.md

 ## Participating in Class

-Under reasonable circumstances, it is almost always better to participate in class than not.
+Under most circumstances, it is almost always better to participate in class than not.
 Questions and comments are invited and strongly encouraged!
 However, this implies raising your hand and waiting to be called upon.
 In dire circumstances, some waving of the hands in order to get the instructor's attention is allowed, but suboptimal.
 Talking out of turn or while the instructor is speaking is generally frowned upon.
-If it persists after a warning has been given, the instructor may ask any offending parties to leave the room to continue their discussion elsewhere.
+If it persists after a warning has been given, the instructor may ask any offending parties to leave the room to continue their discussion or monologue elsewhere.

 ## Disability Services Statement

 The Office of Disability Resources and Services (DRS) provides a broad range of support services to assist students with disabilities.
 Services include, but are not limited to, tape-recorded textbooks, sign language interpreters, adaptive and transportation.
 Contact DRS at 412-648-7890 or 412-383-1355 (TTY) in 216 William Pitt Union or see www.drs.pitt.edu for more computer technology, Braille translation, and nonstandard exam arrangements, DRS can also assist students with accessibility to campus housing information.

+The instructor will work to the best of their ability to accommodate any issues arising from a disability that a student has, but he must be aware of it in order to accommodate it.
+Please inform me as soon as possible if you have a disability which you think may hinder your success in the course and we (along with the DRS) should be able to work around it.

 ## Academic Integrity Statement